Priming and finishing oil for wooden floors and table-/worktops.

 A clear oil provides the wood with a deep, warm glow.

-The colour Invisible retains an untreated look on light wood species.
+The colour invisible/nordic retains an untreated look on light wood species.

 A coloured oil is slightly transparent and enhances the natural grain of the wood.

 Coverage per coat:

 Light wood species like beech, ash, oak and pine: 12-15 m² per litre.